When was the last time you had space to truly think through a major organizational change before you were in the midst of it?

 - Stronger alignment on direction

-In fact, I think that you can develop a solid draft for an organizational change process in as little as two hours! (more details on this below)
+In fact, you can develop a solid draft for an organizational change process in as little as two hours! (see details below)

 Four Power Moves